Clayton Community Centre

 Clayton Community Centre is North America’s first Passive House certified community centre, and the largest non-residential certified project in Canada.

-Previously operating through different funding and staffing models, the four key services now work collaboratively in the new centre under a new governance structure, facilitated as part of the design process.
+Previously operating with different funding and staffing models, the four community services now work collaboratively under a new governance structure, facilitated as part of the design process.

 Site and Symbiosis

-Clayton Community Centre situates itself as an extension of the forest on the site and draws on these qualities for its design.
-The roof and building envelope mimic the tree canopy to unify the four traditionally siloed civic services underneath, with a leaf-like heavy timber structure that spans across the interior.
-The interlocking members of its pinwheel components metaphorically and structurally gains strength by all components being interconnected.
+Clayton Community Centre situates itself as an extension of the nearby forest and draws on these qualities for its design.
+The roof and building envelope mimic a tree canopy with a leaf-like heavy timber structure that spans across the interior.
+The interlocking members of its pinwheel components metaphorically and structurally gain strength by all its components being interconnected.

-Beneath the canopy is a space for unexpected discovery and learning, that physically responds and evolves with changing activities.
-The Centre is also a leader in social inclusivity, offering fully universal washrooms, universal change rooms, and best practices in wayfinding and signage.
-A leader in accessible and inclusive design, the facility is pursuing the Rick Hansen Foundation Accessibility Gold Certification.
+The centre is also a leader in social inclusivity, offering universal washrooms, universal change rooms, and best practices in wayfinding and signage.
+A leader in accessible and inclusive design, the facility is pursuing Rick Hansen Foundation Accessibility Gold Certification.

 Building Performance